How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 • Minimize bias: Research shows that recommenders sometimes use different vocabularies for male and female applicants.
 Test for bias by switching pronouns in the draft and see if it still works.
 If it doesn't, rewrite.

-I talk about the process of choosing recommenders in my Harvard on Demand course, including what to do if you've been asked to write a letter of recommendation yourself and provide it to your recommender for review.
-You are welcome to check it out.
+I talk in more detail about the process of choosing recommenders, including what to do if you've been asked to write a letter of recommendation yourself and provide it to your recommender for review, in my Harvard on Demand course.

-During my application journey, I sought help in various forms.
+During my LL.M. application journey, I sought help in various forms.

 Note: many universities state on their websites that you should not seek help.
-What they mean is unethical help - like having someone else write your applications for you.
-This is dishonest and unfair to others and is definitely something you should not do.
+What they mean is unethical help, e.g., having someone else write your LL.M. applications for you.
+This is dishonest and unfair to other applicants and is definitely something you should not do.

 The type of help I refer to is different.
-I’m talking about ethical help, the one that does not interfere with your authorship of the application materials.
-The things I asked for included:
+I’m talking about help that does not interfere with the authorship of your LL.M. application materials.
+For instance, for my LL.M. applications the things I asked for included:

-• Information, especially information on funding: I asked others how they funded their degrees.
-Not everyone shared, but those who did provided valuable insights for my own funding strategy.
+• Information, especially funding-related: I asked other LL.M. graduates how they funded their degrees.
+Not everyone wanted to share, but those who did provided valuable insights that informed my own funding strategy.
+They are accounted for in my Ultimate Guide to Funding.

-• Examples of winning essays: I asked for sample essays to understand what worked and what didn't.
-It was incredibly important for me to see, and that's the reason I decided to publish some of my own.
+• Examples of winning LL.M. personal statements: I asked for sample essays to understand what worked and what didn't.

 Even if you don’t know anyone who’s done an LL.M. personally, you can always find someone who does.
-For instance, you can find alumni or current students of your desired program on LinkedIn and reach out through polite emails or messages to ask about their experiences.
+For instance, you can find current students or alumni of your desired program on LinkedIn and reach out to them.

-By the time I applied for a master’s, I had been working in English for years.
+By the time I applied for an LL.M., I had been working in English for years.
 I took both IELTS and TOEFL without formal preparation.
-I read about the format beforehand, and then came the testing center and took the test.
+I read about the test format beforehand, and then came to the testing center and took the test.
 I achieved a score of 7.5 on the IELTS and 106 on the TOEFL.

-If you need to prepare for the test:
+If you need to prepare for the TOEFL or IELTS test:

 • Factor it into your strategy, including deadlines, assessing your level, and improving weaker areas.

 • try requesting a waiver.
 Be very clear about your circumstances – don’t make the admissions committee guess what your life circumstances are and how they affect your ability to take the test.
-Plan it in advance.
+Plan it in advance, don't do it last minute.

-• provide evidence of your academic proficiency.
-Indicate the things are you’ve done in your life, professionally and academically, that qualify you for a full-time study in English.
+• provide evidence of your English proficiency.
+Indicate the things you’ve done in your life, professionally and academically, that qualify you for a full-time study in English.

 The test is not a just formality.
-It proves your ability to handle rigorous academic work in English.
-If you ask for a waiver but simply state that you cannot afford the test without demonstrating your proficiency, the committee will likely decline your request due to a lack of evidence.
+It proves your ability to handle rigorous academic work in English and succeed during the LL.M. study.
+If you ask for a TOEFL waiver but simply state that you cannot afford the test without demonstrating your proficiency, the committee will likely decline your request due to lack of evidence.

-A cliché that people say about the language test is that it’s all about the format, not the language.
-It is true, with a reservation that you still need to develop sufficient language skills to be able to train yourself for that test and perform well.
+A final note: it's a cliché to say that the language test is about the format, not the language.
+It's true, with a reservation that you still need to develop sufficient language skills to be able to train yourself for that test.

 Final Thoughts